Make a complaint or give us some feedback

 Some complaints (for example, those about planning applications, school admission appeals, parking tickets and adult and children’s social care) may be investigated by separate government procedures.

-If we cannot sort out your problem at stage one, we will appoint an investigating officer not connected to the service you are complaining about to investigate the case again.
+If we cannot sort out your problem at stage one, we will appoint an investigating officer to investigate the case again.
 They have the authority to request information from any area of the council that is relevant to their investigation.
 The officer will investigate any outstanding issues and produce a report on your case.

-A senior officer, also from outside the service, will monitor the investigation and ensure that any recommendations made are carried out.
+A senior officer, will monitor the investigation and ensure that any recommendations made are carried out.
 The investigator will email you the completed report as well as post a hard copy to your residential address, or other if specified.

 We aim to respond to you at stage two within 30 working days.
 If we cannot reply within this time, we will let you know.